Strode College

 Strode College is a tertiary institution and a further education college situated in Street, Somerset, England offering Sixth Form education as well as Higher Education courses.
-In October 2022, the college was rated as "Good" by Ofsted and in June 2017, was awarded a Silver Award by the Teaching Excellence Framework.
+In October 2022, the college was rated as "Good" by Ofsted and in June 2017, it was awarded a Silver Award by the Teaching Excellence Framework.

 Performance

 In 2019, 30% of A Level entries achieved high grades A* and A; 62% achieved grades A* to B and 87% achieved grades A* to C. 91% of A Level subjects achieved 100% pass rate.
 Similarly, 85% of Strode’s vocational students achieved at least their target grades.
 In many cases this was far exceeded, for example 95% of Engineering students and 91% of Business students achieved high grades, equivalent to an A* - B in A Levels.

 Facilities

 Over £20 million has been invested in college facilities over the past ten years.
 The most recent project completed in August 2011 was to extend the college sports hall to provide a specialist dance and exercise studio.
-Strode Theatre is on the college campus and provides rehearsal and drama space for students from the college.
+Strode Theatre is on the college campus and provides rehearsal and drama space for students.